district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 painter.drawText(pos, tr("Sales"));
 ```

-The logical coordinates we pass to drawText() are converted by the world transform, then mapped to physical
+The logical coordinates we pass to `drawText()`{.cpp} are converted by the
-coordinates using the window–viewport settings.
+world transform, then mapped to physical coordinates using the window–viewport
-If we specify multiple transformations, they are applied in the order in which they are given.
-For example, if we
+settings.
+If we specify multiple transformations, they are applied in the
+order in which they are given.
+For example, if we want to use the point (50,
-want to use the point (50, 50) as the rotation's pivot point, we can do so by translating the window by (+50,
+50) as the rotation's pivot point, we can do so by translating the window by
-+50), performing the rotation, and then translating the window back to its original position:
+(+50, +50), performing the rotation, and then translating the window back to
+its original position:

 ```cpp
 QTransform transform;